Vedbhanushali/SUPREME_DSA/19_Graphs/README.md

 ## Strongly Connected component (SCC) / Kosaraju algorithm

-this is a component from which you can reach to from given vertex to another vertex of that component in the graph.
+this is a component from which you can reach from given vertex to another vertex of that component in the graph.

 ### approach